No. 42 Squadron RAF: Beaufighter and Shackleton

-On 1 October 1946, No. 254 Squadron at RAF Thorney Island was renumbered to No. 42 Squadron.
-Equipped with Bristol Beaufighter, it was a strike unit in RAF Coastal Command until disbanded on 15 October 1947.
+On 1 October 1946, No. 254 Squadron at RAF Thorney Island in West Sussez was renumbered to No. 42 Squadron.
+Equipped with the Bristol Beaufighter, it was a strike unit in RAF Coastal Command until disbanded on 15 October 1947.

-On 28 June 1952, No. 42 Squadron was reformed at RAF St. Eval, Cornwall, flying Avro Shackleton MR.1s in the maritime reconnaissance role.
+On 28 June 1952, No. 42 Squadron was reformed at RAF St. Eval, Cornwall, flying the Avro Shackleton MR.1 in the maritime reconnaissance role.
 In 1954, the squadron began to re-equip with the Shackleton MR.2.
-On 11 January 1955, two squadron Shackleton MR.2s (WG531 and WL743) disappeared while operating near Fastnet Rock.
-No. 42 Squadron Shackletons used to regularly visit RAF Khormaksar in Aden before the Aden Emergency, with it undertaking colonial policing.
+On 11 January 1955, two Shackletons of No. 42 Squadron (WG531 and WL743) disappeared while operating near Fastnet Rock off the south-western coast of Ireland.